search Where Thought Leaders go for Growth

 • chatbot.

-It is therefore essential to centralise and contextualise omnichannel exchanges so that your staff have access to all customer data and can respond quickly, easily and in a personalised way.
+It is therefore essential to centralise and contextualise omnichannel exchanges so that your staff have access to all customer data and can respond to them quickly, easily and in a personalised way.

 🔎E xample of customer tracking software :